 Liberica Coffee Beans: What You Need to Know

 Home Grounds tells you otherwise if you thought all coffee beans were either Arabica or Robusta.
-Liberica coffee could be your new favorite coffee bean you’ve never heard of.
-It’s big on flavor but limited in production, with just a couple of countries growing it.
+Liberica coffee could be your new favourite coffee bean you’ve never heard of.
+It’s big on flavour but limited in production, with just a couple of countries growing it.